 - Student Success Focuses on practical strategies to help both traditional and nontraditional student's progress successfully through college and into a career.
 Academic, social and personal skills are studied.
 (D) - 1011 First Year Experience Intended to ease a student's transition to college life.
-Introduces the first semester student to the ASUMH campus, learning opportunities, resources, policies, support systems, and student activities.
-Explains important policies governing campus life and identifies campus resources.
-Covers topics answering many questions a typical freshman has, assisting in the transition to college life for both traditional and non-traditional students.
-Includes subject matter of introduction to campus resources, oriental to campus technologies, development of academic skills, and research into choosing a major and career.
-(F.S.SU)
+Introduces the first semester student to the ASUMH campus, learning opportuni-